awsdocs/aws-panorama-developer-guide/docs-source/gettingstarted-setup.md

 To connect to AWS for appliance management and application deployment, the AWS Panorama Appliance Developer Kit uses device certificates\.
 You use the AWS Panorama console to generate certificates that authenticate the developer kit and authorize it to call AWS API operations\.

 When you set up the AWS Panorama Appliance Developer Kit, enable SSH to so that you can connect to it for testing and debugging\.
-Do not add cameras at this time\.
+To enable Wi\-Fi, configure an SSID and password during setup\.
+Enabling Wi\-Fi does not disable Ethernet, and a wired connection is required to complete setup prior to updating the appliance's software\.

 **To register an AWS Panorama Appliance Developer Kit**